veggero/nylo/README.rst

 WARNING: README IS INCREDIBLY OUTDATED.
 I'm working on this, but I still need to figure out a lot of things, even the grammar itself.
 As soon as I have a clear and sure idea of how Nylo is going to be, I will rewrite everything.

+[If you're thinking "is he still working on this?": yes, I am.]

 |image0|

 ::